MitocGroup/recink/README.md

 - [x] Add support for End-to-End tests
 - [ ] Add support for different CI platforms
 - [ ] Add component development guide
+- [ ] Craft a cool logo for the project :alien:

 # Sponsors